abpframework/abp/docs/en/guides/add-microservice.md

 ## Creating new service

+> You must have an ABP Business or a higher license to be able to create a new sub-microservice.

 You can create a new service (sub microservice) into your microservice solution by using the ABP CLI.
 Use the following command to create a new service:

 ```powershell